sncfl/netex/documentation/03_data_organisation.md

 **`line_<LineIdentifier>.xml`**

-The `<LineIdentifier>` is derived from the identifier of the corresponding `Line` entity, typically using the suffix of the NeTEx ID (the portion appearing after `LU:CFL:Line:`).
+The `<LineIdentifier>` is derived from the identifier of the corresponding `Line` entity, by using the suffix of the NeTEx ID (the portion appearing after `LU:CFL:Line:`).

 **Examples**
 - `line_8200001-8200027.xml`